 In recent years kinesiology taping has become popularised by professional athletes, who can be seen wearing all manner of colours and taping patterns across various body parts.

-Kinesiology tape is use to provide joint support, lessen pain, reduce swelling, and improve performance.
-The research is mixed in its effectiveness, however as part of an overall patient treatment plan it can have a place.
+Kinesiology tape is used to provide joint support, lessen pain, reduce swelling, and improve performance.
+The research is mixed in its effectiveness; however, it can have a place as part of an overall patient treatment plan.